Existence of equivariant models of spherical varieties and other G-varieties: Introduction

 \begin{subsec} In the setting of Subsections~\ref{ss:intro-models} and \ref{ss:intro-twist}, we now consider the case when $G$ is a (connected) reductive group and $Y = G/H$ is a \emph{spherical homogeneous space}, which means that for a Borel subgroup $B \subset G$ there exists an open $B$-orbit in $G/H$.
+We say then that $H$ is a \emph{spherical subgroup of} $G$.
 Spherical varieties (spherical homogeneous spaces and spherical embeddings) were considered in works of Luna, Vust, Brion, Knop, Losev, and others.
-The classification of spherical homogeneous spaces over algebraically closed fields of characteristic $0$ was completed in the works of Bravi and Pezzini \cite{bp14, bp15, bp16} as well as Cupit-Foutou \cite{cf2}.
-For general surveys on the theory of spherical varieties we refer to \cite{tim11, per14}.
+The classification of spherical homogeneous spaces over algebraically closed fields of characteristic $0$ was completed in the works of Losev \cite{los09a} and Bravi and Pezzini \cite{bp14}, \cite{bp15}, \cite{bp16}, as well as Cupit-Foutou \cite{cf2}.
+For general surveys on the theory of spherical varieties we refer to Timashev \cite{tim11} and Perrin \cite{per14}. \end{subsec}